Limit Theorems for Stochastic Gradient Descent in High-Dimensional Single-Layer Networks: Introduction

-In this paper, we establish a FCLT for the rescaled dynamics of SGD in single-layer networks.
+In this paper, we establish a FCLT for the rescaled dynamics of SGD in single-index models.
 Specifically, we analyze the diffusive phase, where the summary statistics fluctuate microscopically around fixed points, and the ballistic approximation breaks down.
 In a critical scaling regime for the step size, an additional correction term arises in the dynamics, leading to significant deviations from the population gradient flow.
-In microscopic neighborhoods of fixed point, the effective dynamics become stochastic and are governed by stochastic differential equations (SDEs), which may display a wide range of behaviors, including degenerate cases.
-Particularly, in single-layer networks, we show that the effective dynamics resemble those of an Ornstein-Uhlenbeck (OU) process.
+In microscopic neighborhoods of a fixed point, the effective dynamics become stochastic and are governed by stochastic differential equations (SDEs), which may display a wide range of behaviors, including degenerate cases.

-Our main focus is on the problem of learning single-layer networks with an information exponent strictly greater than two.
-We prove that, under random initialization, the trajectory of SGD in high dimensions deviates from the deterministic scaling limit of DMFT.
-The information exponent plays a crucial by deterministic terms alone or whether higher-order correction are necessary.
-In fact, when the information exponent is at least two, nearly all available data is consumed during the search phase (scaling quasilinearly or polynomially).
-In this regime, the ratio of data used in the descent phase (scaling linearly with dimension) to that used in the search phase vanishes as the dimension grows.